 - Tabasco or creole seasoning to taste

-- oil or Pam non-stick spray for surface of mold
+- oil or Pam non-stick spray for the surface of the mold

 If you have a food processor, you may want to grind your shrimp or crab meat up into more of a paste.
-This will give the pate more of a smooth texture, all the better to resemble actual brain matter. =)
+This will give the zombie brain pate more of a smooth texture, all the better to resemble actual brain matter.

 Be careful with your cream of mushroom soup, because most versions made with cream are high in fat.

 - Heat the mushroom soup, undiluted, in a saucepan over medium heat.

 - Stir occasionally to keep from burning or sticking to the pan.

 - Mix the cream cheese in with the soup.

 - Stir in softened gelatin and blend well.